Grouping Locations

 • Create Message Campaigns

-Important: Message Campaigns require one or more Message Schedules.
-In the left menu press the Campaigns tab under Messages, and then press the (+ sign) to create a new message campaign.
-Note: The Message Campaign must be assigned to one or more ...
+Create a Message Campaign Important: Message Campaigns require one or more Message Schedules.
+In the left menu, press the Campaigns tab under Messages, then press the + icon to create a new message campaign.
+Note: The Message Campaign must be ...

 • Preserve Your Daytime Internet Bandwidth Using Overnight Only Downloads

-CAUTION: UMix suggests you use overnight downloads only if you are certain your Internet bandwidth to the location is not robust enough to handle traffic of 40 MB per hour per zone of music you use.
-Some customers with low available bandwidth don't ...
+Overview Caution: UMix suggests using overnight downloads only if you are certain your Internet bandwidth to the location is not robust enough to handle traffic of 40 MB per hour per zone of music you use.
+Some customers with low available bandwidth ...